Earlobe Repair Surgery

 Earlobe repair is generally a minor procedure that can be performed with a local anesthetic.
 Upon injecting the anesthetic into the patient’s earlobe with a fine gauge needle (this will sting slightly when it is first administered,) the earlobe will become numb, allowing the doctor to work effectively.
 Of course, being an in-office procedure, you will remain awake for the entire process and can even drive right after.
 The freezing in your earlobe will wear off after a few hours and you will feel a slight discomfort in the immediate area for a short time.
 Thankfully, this discomfort is easily managed with over-the-counter pain medication.

 Is it true that before gauge repair that people have to leave their gauges out 12 weeks first?

 Sometimes a waiting period is recommended so that the hole left behind by the gauge can shrink on its own before being surgically repaired.
 By doing so, the proposed surgery may be somewhat less involved.
 The typical waiting time is 2 weeks.

 Why is it preferable that plastic surgery patients are non-smokers?

 Smokers have impaired capacity for wound repair and propensity for skin necrosis because oxygen is the basis for wound healing and it all begins at the cellular level; smoking deprives the body of the much-needed oxygen required to repair and build cells.
 Oxygen also kicks off energy production and to put it simply, helps to prevent infection in open wounds and is the foundation for the rebuilding of the skin tissues.

 How soon after earlobe repair can I have my ears pierced again?

-Optimally, patients should wait at least six weeks before having their ears re-pierced.
+Optimally, patients should wait eight weeks or longer before having their ears re-pierced.